 Huzzah!
 You've done your research, planned out your classes, and sought out advice (if not, rewind to our previous post), and now you're ready to apply!

 Exactly how do you do this?
 Read on and be enlightened.

 What are we looking for?

-The IP Admissions Committee looks at a variety of factors when selecting applicants, including incoming and current GPA, test scores, application short answer, essay and video questions (if required), interview (if required), and campus citizenship.
+The IP Admissions Committee looks at a variety of factors when selecting applicants, including incoming and current GPA, application short answer, essay and video questions (if required), interview (if required), and campus citizenship.

 You also must: